livecode/livecode/docs/notes/feature-inappv2.md

 The parameters are as follows:

-- *productID* – identifier of the requested product
+- *productID* : identifier of the requested product
-- *property* – name of the purchase request property to get
+- *property* : name of the purchase request property to get

 Properties which can be queried can differ depending on the store:

 For the Samsung Apps Store (Android), you can query the properties:

-- *title*– title of the purchased product
+- *title* : title of the purchased product
-- *productId* – identifier of the purchased product
+- *productId* : identifier of the purchased product
-- *price* – price of the purchased product
+- *price* : price of the purchased product
-- *currencyUnit* – currency unit of the product price
+- *currencyUnit* : currency unit of the product price
-- *description* – description of the product as specified in the Samsung Seller Office
+- *description* : description of the product as specified in the Samsung Seller Office
-- *itemImageUrl* — URL where the image of the purchased product is stored
+- *itemImageUrl* : URL where the image of the purchased product is stored
-- *itemDownLoadUrl* — URL to download the purchased product
+- *itemDownLoadUrl* : URL to download the purchased product
-- *paymentId* — payment identifier of the purchased product
+- *paymentId* : payment identifier of the purchased product
-- *purchaseId* — purchase identifier of the purchased product
+- *purchaseId* : purchase identifier of the purchased product
-- *purchaseDate* — purchase date, in milliseconds
+- *purchaseDate* : purchase date, in milliseconds
-- *verifyUrl* — IAP server URL for checking if the purchase is valid for the IAP server, using the *purchaseId* value
+- *verifyUrl* : IAP server URL for checking if the purchase is valid for the IAP server, using the *purchaseId* value

 For the Google Play Store (Android), you can query the properties:

-- *productId* – identifier of the purchased product
+- *productId* : identifier of the purchased product
-- *packageName* – application package from which the purchase originated
+- *packageName* : application package from which the purchase originated
-- *orderId* – unique order identifier for the transaction.
+- *orderId* : unique order identifier for the transaction.
 This corresponds to the Google Wallet Order ID
-- *purchaseTime* – time the product was purchased, in milliseconds
+- *purchaseTime* : time the product was purchased, in milliseconds
-- *developerPayload*– developer-specified string that contains supplemental information about an order.
+- *developerPayload* : developer-specified string that contains supplemental information about an order.
 You can specify a value for this in **mobileStoreMakePurchase**
-- *purchaseToken*– token that uniquely identifies a purchase for a given item and user pair.
+- *purchaseToken* : token that uniquely identifies a purchase for a given item and user pair.
-- *itemType* — type of the purchased item, *inapp* or *subs*
+- *itemType* : type of the purchased item, *inapp* or *subs*
-- *signature* — string containing the signature of the purchase data that was signed with the private key of the developer.
+- *signature* : string containing the signature of the purchase data that was signed with the private key of the developer.
 The data signature uses the RSASSA-PKCS1-v1_5 scheme

 For the Amazon Appstore (Android), you can query the properties:

-- *productId* – identifier of the purchased product
+- *productId* : identifier of the purchased product
-- *itemType* — type of the purchased product.
+- *itemType* : type of the purchased product.
 This can be *CONSUMABLE*, *ENTITLED* or *SUBSCRIPTION*
-- *subscriptionPeriod* – string indicating the start and end date for subscription (for subscription products only)
+- *subscriptionPeriod* : string indicating the start and end date for subscription (for subscription products only)
-- *purchaseToken*– purchase token that can be used from an external server to validate purchase
+- *purchaseToken* : purchase token that can be used from an external server to validate purchase

 For Apple AppStore (iOS), you can query the properties:

-- *quantity* – amount of item purchased.
+- *quantity* : amount of item purchased.
 You can specify a value for this in **mobileStoreMakePurchase**
-- *productId* – identifier of the purchased product
+- *productId* : identifier of the purchased product
-- *receipt* – block of data that can be used to confirm the purchase from a remote server with the iTunes Connect store
+- *receipt* : block of data that can be used to confirm the purchase from a remote server with the iTunes Connect store
-- *purchaseDate* – date the purchase / restoration request was sent
+- *purchaseDate* : date the purchase / restoration request was sent
-- *transactionIdentifier* – unique identifier for a successful purchase / restoration request
+- *transactionIdentifier* : unique identifier for a successful purchase / restoration request
-- *originalPurchaseDate* –  date of the original purchase, for restored purchases
+- *originalPurchaseDate* :  date of the original purchase, for restored purchases
-- *originalTransactionIdentifier* – the transaction identifier of the original purchase, for restored purchases
+- *originalTransactionIdentifier* : the transaction identifier of the original purchase, for restored purchases
-- *originalReceipt* – the receipt for the original purchase, for restored purchases
+- *originalReceipt* : the receipt for the original purchase, for restored purchases

 Once you have sent your purchase request and it has been confirmed, you can then unlock or download new content to fulfil the requirements of the in-app purchase.
 You must inform the store once you have completely fulfiled the purchase using: